 The kebab is so popular that it is almost taken for granted when it comes to talking about cheap food.
 How many hangovers have been cured with its almost 1,000 kcal on average per kebab and what is its true origin are questions that unfortunately have no concrete answer.

-Although the most widespread format, the doner, was invented in Berlin in the 1970s, thanks to Turkish immigration to the Germanic country, this type of food emerged between the Middle East and the Mediterráneo practically from the moment man began to cook with fire.
+Although the most widespread format, the doner, was invented in Berlin in the 1970s, thanks to Turkish immigration to the Germanic country, this type of food arose between the Middle East and the Mediterranean, practically from the moment man began to cook with fire.

 This small restaurant in the Chueca neighborhood leads the trend of gourmet shawarma and does so by appealing to a maxim.
 That kebab can also be Michelin food.

-The process is handmade, from the sauces (tahini and spiced tahini) to the pita bread.
+The process is handmade, from the sauces (tahini and spicy tahini) to the pita bread.

 2. Kebab House

 One of the best kebabs in Madrid is also one of the oldest.
-The fame of this small restaurant, which was established in Moncloa before the Lighthouse every once in a while, he manages to get back in the newspapers with the already repeated headline: the best kebab in Madrid.
+The fame of this small restaurant, which was established in Moncloa before El Faro, makes it reappear in the newspapers from time to time with the already repeated headline: the best kebab in Madrid.

-The success is due to two cornerstones that are not always taken into account: the quality of the meat they serve – unlike other kebabs, it is not a uniform piece of meat, but steaks stacked as in the original recipe – and the price, which has not varied much in recent years.
+The success is due to two cornerstones that are not always taken into account: the quality of the meat they serve -unlike other kebabs, it is not a uniform piece of meat, but steaks stacked as in the original recipe- and the price, which has not changed much in recent years.

 The owner, Romel, of Lebanese origin, is an unfriendly gentleman, but with a certain rebellious charm – like his place – who, although he has retired, has left his legacy to a couple of workers.
-It used to open when it felt right, and when it happened the queue would go out on Menéndez Valdés street – you’ll see this complaint often in Google reviews – but now it seems they’ve reformed, premises included.
+He used to open when it suited him, and when it happened the queue would go out on Menéndez Valdés street -you will see this complaint often in Google reviews- but now it seems they have reformed, premises included.

 3. Yunie Kebab

-Separated by less than 100 m is Yunie, known for being the lebanese restaurant which serves kebabs to the Royal Household.
+Separated by less than 100 m is Yunie, known for being the Lebanese restaurant that serves kebabs to the Royal House.

 Again, it owes the fame of its shawarmas – the Arabic name used in Lebanon for kebab – to the meat they use.
-Georges, the chef at the head of this restaurant, worked at the now defunct De Funy, where he began his contact with the Royal House and Madrid’s diplomacy in general, which continued to be loyal to him in his new project and has given him the recognition his cuisine deserves.
+Georges, the chef in charge of this restaurant, used to work at the now defunct De Funy, where he began his contact with the Royal House and Madrid’s diplomacy in general, which continued to be loyal to him in his new project and has given him the recognition his cuisine deserves.

 4. Sumer Kebab